bcwhite-code/brians-blueprints/self-building-spacex.md

 * Basic Cores (Nauvis).
 * Cryonite Cores.
 * Barrelling: There's no Construction Site for this one; it has to be built by hand, ideally near the refinery fluid outputs to minimize train travel.
+If not using waterfill, will need water pumped in.
 * Pyroflux Overflow.

 When the delivery capsules are done and everything has been loaded